-It is normal to feel motion sickness and headaches when you first try virtual reality.
+Feeling motion sickness and headaches is normal when you first try virtual reality.
 As cool as virtual reality is, don’t overdo it.
 For most people, it will take a couple of sessions to get used to the sensation of the experience.
 Small doses will help you get used to the feeling and reduce motion sickness.

 Take frequent breaks

-When playing VR games, it’s beneficial to take frequent breaks to reduce muscle and eye strain.
+When playing VR games, taking frequent breaks to reduce muscle and eye strain is beneficial.
 Manufacturers suggest a 10 to 15-minute break for every 30 minutes of VR play.
 Even if you feel fine, walk around to get some fresh air before you put your headset back on to play again.

 Have a friend with you

-Your friend is going to be your guide in the real world as you experience the virtual one.
-They are there to make sure you don’t trip, fall, and crack your head on the wall.
+Your friend will guide you in the real world as you experience the virtual one.
+They are there to ensure you don’t trip, fall, or crack your head on the wall.
 You can also cast your VR headset to your TV and help each other navigate the first time you play.